grace-nc/kimiafarma-business-performance-analysis/README.md

 As the business continues to operate across diverse regions, leveraging historical data is essential to monitor business performance, identify sales trends, evaluate branch and regional contributions, and support data-driven decision-making.

 Kimia Farma experienced **Net Sales declines in 2021 and 2023**.
-These declines may have been influenced by various factors.
+These declines may have been influenced by various commercial, operational, or market factors.

-This project integrates transactional, product, branch, and inventory data to assess business performance and identify the key factors contributing to the observed Net Sales decline.
+This project integrates transactional, product, branch, and inventory data to assess business performance and identify the key factors contributing to the observed Net Sales decline across 5 structured analytical dimensions:
+1. **Year-over-Year Sales Trend**
+2. **Seasonal Effect Analysis**
+3. **Geographical Performance Analysis**
+4. **Branch Performance & Service Quality Analysis**
+5. **Product Performance & Pricing Analysis**

 ---